ReticulatedSpline/aulos/README.md

 # openDAP
-A drop-in Python replacement for a the iPod classic using the Raspberry Pi.
+A drop-in Python replacement for the iPod classic using the Raspberry Pi.

 # Roadmap
 ### v1